-Please click on the link below to read Spear Camden’s response as of 2nd April 2020, to the COVID-19 outbreak.
+Please click on the link below to read Spear Camden’s most recent updates to the programme.
 Thank you for your support to help keep our communities safe as we navigate this time together.
 We wish all our supporters and trainees a safe and healthy passage through the next few months.

 The Spear Programme helps young people facing disadvantage into work or education.
 We know that young people have huge potential; we’re helping to change what they believe about themselves by equipping them with confidence, motivation and the vital skills they need to succeed in long-term employment.